PritamChakrabortyShuvo/JavaScript-Hub/01_The-JS-Handbook.md

 Now you can run **JavaScript** in **VS Code** using **Node.js**

-## 🖥️ Running JavaScript in a Browser
+## 🖥️Running JavaScript in a Browser

 In JavaScript, we can write and execute code inside an HTML file or in a separate JavaScript file.